 - Unlike court proceedings, arbitrations are not open to the public.
 This is particularly important where the issues in dispute are highly sensitive.
 This reduces the risk of exposure of trade secrets.

-- The German Institution of Arbitration (DIS) is an internationally recognised arbitration institution with more than 1,400 members in Germany and abroad.
+- The German Institution of Arbitration (DIS) is an internationally recognized arbitration institution with more than 1,400 members in Germany and abroad.
 Parties can draw on that wealth of experience and appoint seasoned arbitrators that are experts in their field such as aviation, construction or engineering.
-This ensures that the award reflects the particularities of the parties’ industry sector.
+This ensures that the award reflects the particularities of the parties' industry sector.